 Beating drums.
 Soulful singing.
 Dances that mezmerize and intrigue.
 These beautiful elements of a powwow combine to create a sense of celebration and community that must be seen in person to be truly experienced.

-The wacipi, as practiced in the Plains region, is a social event which can last from one to several days and is a time when Dakota, Lakota or Nakota tribal people and families conduct honorings and give-a-ways.
-Friends meet, camp, visit and reconnect as tribal nations.
-During the summer months, the celebration is usually held outdoors with a shade or covered area where the audience and dancers sit.
-The center area, or arena, is reserved for the dancing.
+WHAT IS A POWWOW?
+A powwow or "wacipi" (Dakota, Lakota and Nakota for "dance" and prounounced wa-CHEE-pee) is a traditional Native American cultural celebration and social event that can last from one to several days.
+As practiced in the Plains region, the wacipi is a time when Dakota, Lakota or Nakota tribal people and families conduct honorings and giveaways.
+Friends meet, camp, visit and reconnect.
+During the summer months, the celebrations are usually held outdoors in shade or a covered area where the audience and dancers sit.
+The center area or arena is reserved for the dancing.

 Kenel Memorial Day Powwow

 Third weekend in July, Flandreau